teodragovic/teodragovic.github.io/posts/2023-01-07-setup-free-business-mail-address.md

 ## Step 1: Get your .hr domain

 Every legal entity in Croatia can claim a free domain with .hr TLD.
-That can be done [here](https://domene.hr/portal/register).
+That can be done on [domene.hr website](https://domene.hr/portal/register).
 The name of my company is LONA d.o.o so I claimed `lona.hr` domain which was thankfully free.
 It’s not uncommon for same or similar-named businesses to exist.
 And only allowed domain names are either full business entity name, short name or acronym derived from the full name.
 If all of those are taken then you will have to cash out for some other vanity name.

 Once registered, domain settings can be accessed [here](https://domene.hr/portal/mydomain).

 ## Step 2: Cloudflare account

-The next step is to register to [Cloudflare](https://cloudflare.com/).
+The next step is to make a free [Cloudflare](https://cloudflare.com/) account.
 I use them forever as my CDN provider so I already had an account.
-But I needed to add a new website I would run through them.
+I still needed to add a new website I would run through them.
 Ignore the fact that no actual website exists yet.

 Click Add site button in the main header of Cloudflare dashboard and enter a domain name (in my case `lona.hr`).